Brant/jquery.triggeredMenu/README.md

 jQuery plugin for a toggleable menu

+** This is pretty specific to the places I use it
-** Not really ready for prime-time
+** It's Not really ready for prime-time